SBA Loans: Pros and Cons Guide

 Here are the most common questions about SBA loan pros and cons.

-Since SBA loans are not a one-size-fits-all business financing option, they won’t be the right move for every business.
-While they offer the lowest cost financing, the long funding times and high approval requirements exclude many companies.
-The loans only have a 25% approval rate at large banks and a 49% approval rate at small banks, so most applicants have to look for financing elsewhere.
+Since SBA loans are not a one-size-fits-all business financing option, they may not be the right choice for every business.
+While they offer the lowest-cost financing, the lengthy funding times and high approval requirements exclude many companies.
+The loans have a 25% approval rate at large banks and a 49% approval rate at small banks, so most applicants must look for financing elsewhere.

 Another reason an SBA loan might not be the best option is if you need the money sooner.
 As a small business owner, you’re most likely considering a business loan to take advantage of new opportunities, expand your business, upgrade equipment, or cover working capital needs.
 Waiting weeks or months might not be possible if the business need is more urgent.